 Once you're sure of these conditions, put the detector head into the beam and measure where the light is strongest.
 This is a "static laser power measurement".

-Depending on the type of show you are presenting, there are three MPEs which may apply.
+Depending on the type of show you are presenting, there are three Maximum Permissible Exposure levels to consider.
 Choose the one most appropriate for your presentation and for the laws and regulations to which you are subject.

 • Static: 2.5 mW/cm².
 The "1/4 second" MPE for a static (unmoving) beam of visible laser light is 2.5 milliwatts per square centimeter.
 This MPE assumes that a person will automatically blink within 1/4 second of having the beam in their eye.
 If your show has static beams -- for example, a "laser sculpture" -- or hot spots, then your laser power measurement must be below 2.5 mW/cm² at the point of closest human exposure.
 This point is the closest performer or audience member who may be exposed to the beam.

 • Continuously scanned: 10 mW/cm².
 The "single-pulse" MPE can be applied to a scanning beam.
 As the beam scans across the eye, each scan is a pulse.
 Using the slowest (most hazardous) pulse rate, the MPE is 10 mW/cm² .
 This means that if your show has continuously moving beams in the audience, with no "hot spots", your static laser power measurement must be below 10 mW/cm².